HegrJan/BlindGD77/docs/readme.txt

 16.2.
 Long hold sk2 will now only toggle auto dialller if there is an associated auto dial dtmf contact for the current analog channel, if I didn’t do this, while waiting for the extra long hold, you’d hear the auto contact toggle msg even when irrelevant.
 For those who use this, it will toggle on its way to extra long hold but there’s not much I can do about that to keep everyone happy.
 16.3.
 Long hold sk2 on a dmr channel still replays dmr last 5 seconds.
 If you want to cycle to the next channel bank, you’ll start to hear the replay but as soon as you hold down extra long, the channel bank will be cycled and the replay cancelled.
 17. Reduced minimum DTMF latch to half a second rather than 1, so the range is off, and from half to 3 seconds in steps of half a second.
+18. We now say space for blanks when editing text, as opposed to nothing at all.
+It is not announced when reading the entire string, only when navigating by character.
+19. Any unrecognized character for which we do not have a voice prompt, we will now say code and the ascii value of the character, this is better than saying nothing.
-18. New voice prompts have been added for the DTMF Volume and Custom Voice Prompt features.
+20. New voice prompts have been added for the DTMF Volume and Custom Voice Prompt features.
 Plese update your voice prompts to ensure you hear the new prompts when changing DTMF Volume or when saving a custom voice prompt.

 17 December 2021
 1. Added new feature to manually or automatically announce the DMR ID or callsign of the station just heard (similar to how the Kenwood TH-D74A works).